geemus/notes/houston_foresight/raw/intro.md

   * Vision - Generative: bringing something into being that did not exist before (can provide impetus to go through the discomfort of changing mental models)
 * Note as one moves up these levels, you have more impact on future outcomes, but not much impact on present events.
 There are leverage at all levels, the challenge lies in learning when and how to take appropriate action for each level.

 ## Lecture

+* Systems: key ideas
+  * Every entity (thing is a system which consists of parts (subsystems) and which is also a part of larger systems -- a "holon" to use Arthur Koestler's term (1968).
+  * Every system and every part of a system is connected to every other system, at least indirectly.
+  * Systems and parts of a system interact in ways that can produce surprising and counterintuitive results.
+  * The tendency to produce unexpected results makes predicting the outcome of systems' interaction difficult, if not impossible.
+* Systems: characteristics
+  * Systems have purpose.
+  * All parts must be present for a system to carry out its purpose.
+  * The order in which the parts are arranged affects the performance of a system.
+  * Systems attempt to maintain stability through feedback.
+* Systems Thinking: Start with a Story
+  * What is the story that interests you?
+Who are the actors?
+How are they changing?
+What is the environment?
+How is it changing?
+  * Identify key nouns.
+Which are variables?
+    * Write each variable name on post-it, but DO NOT include how it varies.
+    * Continue identifying variables, placing post-its on newsprint or wall.
+Which are key variables?
+Can any be clustered, or excluded?
+  * Create the initial influence map
+    * Choose what you think is an important variable.
+Does it influence any other variables?
+Draw arrows to show outgoing influence.
+Do other variables influence it?
+Draw arrows to show incoming influence.
+* Current state of the system via influence map.
+  * CATWOE can be a helpful checklist: Customers, Actors, Transformations, Worldviews or values, Owners, and Environment
+  * STEEP may also be helpful.
+* Emerging change and impacts - interference: Review trends and emerging changes.
+Whore do they hit the system?
+What variables will they affect?
+How will they affect connections and feedback?

 # W08: Forecasting
 ## Reading: Blurred Vision (Gardner)
 ## Lecture